 Two Map-Related Fun Projects

-The map of Math Treasure Island is a project that adds excitement to math class while tracking
+The map is a project that adds excitement to math class while tracking

 the progress made.
 My 6th grade General Math students really enjoy this project (see the slideshow below).

 The Math Treasure Island map contains features such as: Fraction Reef, Pi Hill, Lake Percent, etc.

 The game and the map create continuity, a general theme and sense of adventure.
 They tie all the topics together and are helpful for review.

 When the treasure map is completed, it will resemble

 an ancient document and is suitable for framing.
 It is something the students can keep

 as a remembrance.

 Purchase as a booklet